PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Human-Centered Artificial Intelligence/ABUserTests.md

 **Check if everything works.
 If it does, you are all set to start the A/B test!
 Good job!**

 ## Next up!
 Coming Datalab we will actually run our A/B test and do the statistical analysis provided in the notebook; a T-test.
-Then we're going to use the results to iterate on our design and finalize it!
+Then we're going to use the results the next day to iterate on our design and finalize it!

 # Resources
 ## Recommend Literature: